 St. Nicholas Day

 December 6th is the Catholic feast day of St. Nicholas, mistakenly referred to as Santa Claus in our modern times.
-We detail his history a bit in our book, The 12 Days of Christmas.

 On St. Nicholas Day Eve, children set their shoes in front of the fire with a note for St. Nicholas.
 He comes that night to retrieve the note and leave small gifts – and maybe a note of his own.